 Each TropOS mesh router includes all of the robust features of TropOS Mesh OS.
 TropOS Mesh OS is the cornerstone of the decentralized TropOS mesh architecture.
 A common software platform that runs on each router across the network, TropOS Mesh OS leverages the router’s on-board intelligence to monitor and maximize performance.

-Tropos networks are managed by Tropos Control, a comprehensive and scalable management system platform.
-Tropos Control supports the implementation and optimization of the infrastructure, as well as ongoing monitoring and management of Key Performance Indicators (KPIs) for the network.
+TropOS networks are managed by SuprOS, a comprehensive and scalable management system platform.
+SuprOS supports the implementation and optimization of the infrastructure, as well as ongoing monitoring and management of Key Performance Indicators (KPIs) for the network.
 It also provides full FCAPS (Fault, Configuration, Accounting, Performance, and Security) functionality and a comprehensive query and reporting capability for daily evaluation, trend identification, and both client device and network troubleshooting support.